 All COPVs shall possess sufficient strength to withstand limit loads and simultaneously occurring internal pressures in the expected operating environments throughout their respective service lives without experiencing detrimental deformation.
 They shall also withstand ultimate loads and simultaneously occurring internal pressures in the expected operating environments without experiencing rupture or collapse.
 They shall be capable of withstanding ultimate external loads and ultimate external pressure (destabilizing) without collapse or rupture when internally pressurized to the minimum launch pressure.
 They shall sustain proof pressure without detrimental deformation and shall sustain design burst pressure without burst.
 When proof tests are conducted at temperatures other than the design temperatures, the change in material properties at the proof test temperature shall be accounted for in determining proof pressure.
-The margin of safety shall be positive and shall be determined by analysis or test at design ultimate and design limit loads levels, when appropriate, at the temperature expected for all critical conditions.

-The margins of safety shall be based on A-basis allowables for the liner and composite.
+The margin of safety shall be positive and shall be determined by analysis or test at ultimate and limit load levels at the temperature expected for all critical conditions, when appropriate.
+The margins of safety shall be based on A-basis allowables.

 The minimum burst factor shall be 1.5.
-The stress ratio rupture requirements of Section 4.2.8 shall also apply.
+The stress rupture requirements of Section 4.2.8 shall also apply.